nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target Users**: <br>
-* NUS administrative staff in the Office of Admissions
+NUS administrative staff in the Office of Admissions.

 **Value Proposition**: <br>
 Streamline the scholarship application process by organizing the scholarship applications into their corresponding types and status, thus supporting faster and easier identification of a student’s scholarship application progress with a GUI.